Alice Vanderbilt Morris: Early life

 Alice was born on December 7, 1874, in New York.
 She was one of five daughters born to the former Margaret Louisa Vanderbilt (1845–1924) and, her husband, Elliot Fitch Shepard (1833–1893).
 Her mother was the eldest daughter of William Henry Vanderbilt and Maria Louisa (née Kissam) Vanderbilt.
 Her father was a lawyer, banker, and owner of the Mail and Express newspaper, as well as a founder and president of the New York State Bar Association.

-Alice was known to her family as "Angela" because of the sweetness of her disposition and the beauty of her face, well-demonstrated by her attached portrait.
-She was no true angel, however, and climbed a tree against her father's specific interdiction and fell out fracturing her thoracic spine.
-Her father, a hard man, refused to call the doctor to punish her disobedience.
-She grew up deformed in Woodlea, a mansion on the Hudson now occupied as the clubhouse of the Sleepy Hollow Country Club.
-Among her siblings was sister Edith Shepard and brother Elliot Fitch Shepard Jr.
+Morris grew up in Woodlea, a mansion on the Hudson now occupied as the clubhouse of the Sleepy Hollow Country Club.
+Among her siblings was sister Edith Shepard and brother Elliot Fitch Shepard Jr. Alice was known to her family as "Angela" because of the sweetness of her disposition and beauty.
+She climbed a tree against her father's specific interdiction and fell out fracturing her thoracic spine.
+Her father refused to call the doctor to punish her disobedience.
+The injury resulted in her becoming disabled.